-Once you are selected to study abroad, CSE advising will email you information on the deadline to accept our offer, the process and deadline for your Saarland application (this is mostly a formality so you are officially accepted by the university, and a checklist of the required steps to take to prepare to go.
+Once you are selected to study abroad, CSE advising will email you information on the deadline to accept our offer, the process and deadline for your Saarland application (this is mostly a formality so you are officially accepted by the university).
 Due to the difference in academic calendars, the deadline to submit the Saarland application is in July, but we will complete that process earlier in spring.
 You can get more information for exchange students visiting Saarland here.
-You will work closely with CSE, Saarland and the International Programs & Exchanges Office (IP&E) on these steps.
+You will work closely with CSE, Saarland and the UW Study Abroad Office.
 Please be aware that many of these processes will take time, so you should plan accordingly and start early!

 The Saarland exchange, like other exchanges at UW, operates under the Home Tuition Program (students continue to pay UW tuition but no tuition at the visiting school).
 In addition, students are required to concurrently enroll and pay a UW IP&E fee to maintain these benefits while away:

 - Graded UW credit for coursework completed abroad;

 - Pre-registration privileges at the UW;